News Uncharted 4 13 May 2026, 13:303 min read

 Timeline

-• 2026-05-11: A documentary reveals major gameplay and story differences in the original version of Uncharted 4.
+• 2026-05-11: A documentary reveals major differences in gameplay and story between the original and final versions of Uncharted 4.

 Game deals